-- The Manuscript should be written in Indonesian or English and have never been published or is not in the process of submission for publication to other media and does not contain elements of plagiarism.
+- The Manuscript should be written in Indonesian or English and has never been published or is not in the process of submission for publication to other media and does not contain elements of plagiarism.

 - The Manuscript may take the form of research, case studies, or literary studies.

-- Manuscripts be typed in MS Word doc. format; using 12-pt Times New Roman font; left, right, top, and bottom margins are 3 cm; single-spaced on A4-sized paper; length: between 3,000 and 5,000 words (excluding abstract, references, and appendices).
+- Manuscripts are typed in MS Word doc. format; using 12-pt Times New Roman font; left, right, top, and bottom margins are 3 cm; single-spaced on A4-sized paper; length: between 3,000 and 5,000 words (excluding abstract, references, and appendices).

 - The author should register as an author.
 The guides to register and submit the paper is shown at the end of this page.

 - The Manuscript will be published in Jurnal As-Salam after being reviewed by peer-reviewers.